and Community Outreach

 NEXT GENERATIONS is committed to sharing lessons of the Holocaust and has a team of professional educators that will work with teachers and school administrators to customize highly interactive lessons for elementary and high school students.
 Skills taught include mitigating gender bias and stereotypes, scapegoating and cyber-bullying.
 Through self-reflection techniques and exploration of the language of hate, students gain an understanding of how to be an upstander, rather than a bystander.
 Classes most often include living history lessons, as educators are accompanied by a Holocaust Survivor or the children of Holocaust Survivors.

-In addition, NEXT GENERATIONS collaborates with local universities and colleges through the GenZ project which involves students and Survivors in creative interpretations of poetry, art and music.
+In addition, NEXT GENERATIONS collaborates with local universities and colleges through the GenZ program which involves students and Survivors in creative interpretations of poetry, art and music.
 Our philosophy is that anyone can learn from the significant exchange of lessons learned from the experiences of those who were persecuted by the Nazis.

 NEXT GENERATIONS of Holocaust Survivors is responsive to the needs of the offspring of Holocaust Survivors.
 Research describes the exposure to trauma in families as inherited trauma.
-We are committed to supporting the descendants of survivors and offer workshops and seminars to help children of Survivors better understand their own experiences of aging related to inherited trauma. own text and edit me.
-It's easy.
+We are committed to supporting the descendants of survivors and offer workshops and seminars to help children of Survivors better understand their own experiences of aging related to inherited trauma.

 Holocaust education is critical.
 We must bring these lessons to our future generations if we want a safer, prejudice-free world!